dansmyers/Simulation-Fall-2019/Final_Exam_Review.md

 The changes to the urn happen in the following order:

 1. Draw one ball.
-2. Randomly remove two more balls.
+2. Randomly remove the first ball.
+3. Randomly remove the second ball.
-3. Randomly add three balls
+4. Randomly add three balls of the **same** randomly chosen color.

 ### He Sees You When You're Sleeping